Socialist Party of New York: Growth

 During its height in the 1910s, the party fielded candidates for the office of Mayor, seats in the New York State Assembly and the House of Representatives.
 In 1917, several anti-war organizations along with SPNY gathered to discuss the War in Europe.
 When they nominated Morris Hillquit for Mayor, the party was afraid he along with other members faced imprisonment because of the party's anti-conscriptionist platform.
 During the national convention for the SPNY of 1917, the party decided to create a party bureau which would support socialist agitators who faced jail time or were sent behind bars.
 During the national convention in 1918, they discussed the crisis in Russia and the election strategy for the gubernatorial election which was held later in 1918.

 In 1920, Samuel Orr, Louis Waldman, Charles Solomon, Samuel DeWitt, and August Claessens were called before the Speaker of the New York State Assembly.
 The five were charged with being unfit for membership in the Assembly through their membership in the Socialist Party of America and its state affiliate, and were suspended from their seats by a vote of 140 supporting to 6 against suspension.
 A protracted political trial followed as to the fitness of the five Socialists to assume their seats, which ran throughout the winter and spring.
-The trial began on January 20, 1920.
+The trial began on January 20, 1920 and ended on March 11, ending with the Assembly voting overwhelmingly for expulsion on April 1, 1920.